NCCD- Frequently Asked Questions

 What does the national data collection require?

-All Australian schools annually, are required to complete the nationally consistent collection of data on students with disability (NCCD).
+All Australian schools are required to complete the Nationally Consistent Collection of Data on School Students with Disability (NCCD) annually.

 There are 4 steps to completing the NCCD:

 - Identifying students in the school who are receiving an adjustment/s and determining if that adjustment is being made because of a disability as defined under the Disability Discrimination Act 1992 (DDA) and Disability Standards for Education 2005 (the Standards)

 - Deciding on the level of adjustment each student is receiving